Skip to main content

 The newer 500 series Intel chipsets (and one might assume any motherboards based on them) are backward compatible and support both the 10th and 11th Generation Intel Core i9/ i7/ i5/ i3 processors and Intel Pentium processors/ Intel Celeron processors in the LGA1200 package.
 The specific chipsets are W580 (Xeon/ECC), Q570 (vPro), Z590 (gaming), H570 (mainstream), B560 (budget), and H510 (budget).

-Intel Socket 1200 motherboards and series 12 & 13 CPUs (Late 2021)
+Intel Socket 1200 motherboards and series 12 & 13 CPUs (Q4-2021)

-It will likely take some time for the motherboard vendors to work with these new chips with faster DDR 5 (they can opt to use older DDR4) and PCIe Gen 5 and with newer power configurations in the confined motherboard space of the Thin Mini-ITX form factor.
+It will likely take some time (@Q4-2021) for the motherboard vendors to work with these new chips with faster DDR 5 (they can opt to use older DDR4) and PCIe Gen 5 and with newer power configurations in the confined motherboard space of the Thin Mini-ITX form factor.

 ASUS